auth0/docs/articles/protocols/oauth2/redirect-users.md

 ::: warning
 Passing URLs in plaintext or in any predictable way is unsafe.
 State should always be opaque to ensure that:

-* `state` can be used for defense agains CSRF attacks
+* `state` can be used for defense against CSRF attacks
 * your app is not vulnerable to open redirect exploits, which can lead to phishing attacks
 :::